 This course will provide an overview of treatment and recovery from substance abuse dependency and impulse control disorders.
 Included in this course will be the physiological, psychosocial, and systemic concerns about alcohol/drugs and the related issues of process addictions.

-Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent: or concurrent grade of C or equivalent; or concurrent enrollment.
+Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent; or concurrent enrollment.